Skip to main content

 Collection

-The term “collection” includes not only the gathering or picking up of solid wastes from the various sources, but also hauling of these wastes to the disposal site or transfer station and unloading there.
-While hauling and unloading are similar for most collection system, the collection or pickup of waste varies with facilities and locations.
+The term “collection” includes not only the gathering or picking up of solid wastes from various sources but also the hauling of these wastes to the disposal site or transfer station and unloading there.
+While hauling and unloading are similar for most collection systems, the collection or pickup of waste varies with facilities and locations.
+The collection is the process of gathering and transporting waste from various sources to a central location or transfer station.
+Efficient collection systems are designed based on factors such as population density, waste generation rates, and transportation logistics.
+Collection methods include curbside collection, door-to-door collection, and community drop-off points.
+Collection vehicles, such as garbage trucks, are used to transport waste to the next stage.

 Transfer and Transport

-Transfer and Transport refers to the means, facilities, appurtenances used to affect the transfer of wastes from one location to another, usually more distant location.
+Transfer and Transport refer to the means, facilities, and appurtenances used to affect the transfer of wastes from one location to another, usually a more distant location.
 Typically, the wastes from relatively small collection vehicles are transferred to larger vehicles and then transported to distant locations.

 Resource Recovery and Processing